 - there is very little risk of account overlap

-Dedicated virtual cards: when they are better
+When they are better

 - multiple ad accounts are active